Minneapolis City Council Members Announce Their Support For Disbanding Police Department

 “It is clear that our system of policing is not keeping our communities safe.
 Our efforts at incremental reform have failed, period.”

-Councilmember Phillippe Cunningham added that the City Council believes that community-based public safety solutions are the answer because they won’t harm the community the way the Police Department has, Fox News 9 reported.
+Council member Phillippe Cunningham added that the City Council believes that community-based public safety solutions are the answer because they won’t harm the community the way the police department has, Fox News 9 reported.

 “All of that money is going to the police department and what do we have in return?
 Pain, trauma and hurt,” Cunningham said.